openwebdocs/owd-website/pages/content/posts/stf-investment-2025.md

 ### W3C SWAG CG and Web Security Guidelines

-We will continue to engage with the [SWAG CG](https://github.com/w3c-cg/swag/) on a weekly basis and at TPAC 2025.
-We will also continue leading the CG's security guidelines community discussions and determine the most appropriate canonical home for the W3C SWAG Web Security Guidelines document.
+We will continue to be active in the [SWAG CG](https://github.com/w3c-cg/swag/) on a weekly basis and at TPAC 2025.
+We will also continue leading the CG's security guidelines community discussions and determine the most appropriate canonical home for the [W3C SWAG Web Security Guidelines document](https://github.com/w3c-cg/swag/blob/main/docs/security_guidelines.md).

 ### Authentication on the Web